-Configuring SSL Verification
+Configuring SSL Verification on Windows

-You can configure verification between the client and the Hive server over SSL.
+If you are connecting to a Hive server that has Secure Sockets Layer (SSL) enabled, you can configure verification between the client and the Hive server over SSL.

-To configure SSL verification:
+To configure SSL verification on Windows:

-- 1. Choose one: - To access SSL options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click SSL Options. - Or, to access advanced options for a DSN-less connection, open the Cloudera Hive ODBC Driver Configuration tool, and then click SSL Options. - 2.
-Select the Enable SSL check box. - To allow self-signed certificates from the server, select the Allow Self-signed Server Certificate check box. - 4.
+- 1. Choose one: - To access SSL options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click SSL Options.

+- Or, to access advanced options for a DSN-less connection, open the Cloudera Hive ODBC Driver Configuration tool, and then click SSL Options. - 2.
+Select the Enable SSL check box. - 3.
+To allow self-signed certificates from the server, select the Allow Self-signed Server Certificate check box. - 4.
 To allow the common name of a CA-issued SSL certificate to not match the host name of the Hive server, select the Allow Common Name Host Name Mismatch check box. - 5.
-Choose one: - To configure the driver to load SSL certificates from a specific PEM file when verifying the server, specify the full path to the file in the Trusted Certificates field. - Or, to use the trusted CA certificates PEM file that is installed with the driver, leave the Trusted Certificates field empty. - 6.
+To specify the CA certificates that you want to use to verify the server, do one of the following: - To use the certificates in the PEM file that is installed with the driver, leave the Use System Trust Store check box clear and leave the Trusted Certificates field empty. - Or, to use the certificates in the Windows trust store on your machine, select Use System Trust Store. - Or, to use certificates from a specific PEM file, specify the full path to the file in the Trusted Certificates field.
+Make sure to leave the Use System Trust Store check box clear. - 6.
 To configure two-way SSL verification, select the Two Way SSL check box and then do the following: - a.
 In the Client Certificate File field, specify the full path of the PEM file containing the client's certificate. - b.
 In the Client Private Key File field, specify the full path of the file containing the client's private key. - c.
 If the private key file is protected with a password, type the password in the Client Private Key Password field.
 To save the password, select the Save Password (Encrypted) check box.